+I get it.
 Some NYC solo travel ideas kind of suck.
-I mean, no one wants to watch a bunch of couples slobbering all over each other when they’re traveling alone in NYC.
+I mean, no one wants to watch a bunch of couples slobbering all over each other when they’re trying to find fun things to do alone in NYC.
 Am I right?

 Okay, maybe it’s just me.
 And maybe I’m super Bitter But Still: